sumeetsarna/book/content/meta/linux.md

 # Linux

 Tools
-3. atom
+1. atom
-4. netbeans
+2. netbeans
-5. npm
+3. npm
-6. nodejs
+4. nodejs
-7. filezilla (ftp) or Nautilus - is there any better alternative?
+5. filezilla (ftp) or Nautilus - is there any better alternative?

 Optional

-7. vagrant
+1. vagrant

-8. virtualbox
+2. virtualbox

-8 .
-Virtualbox

-                                          Install Virtualbox and IE VMs
+Steps to Install Virtualbox and IE VMs :

 A) For Installing virtualbox refer http://www.linuxtechi.com/install-virtualbox-in-ubuntu-14-10/